 After 30 days, neither group had meaningful changes in their LDL or "bad" cholesterol levels.
 However, both groups had significant increases in their total and HDL or "good" cholesterol levels.

 However, other studies have shown mixed results.
-A review published in 2013, found that drinking hibiscus tea did not significantly decrease cholesterol levels.
+A

 Better quality studies are still needed to investigate the impact of hibiscus consumption on cholesterol levels.